Hello everyone! I hope you’re all doing well.

 We jumped on a sleeper bus on night 3 to Chiang Mai, which we surprisingly really enjoyed – we managed to sleep pretty well and despite having our ear chewed off for the beginning of the journey and first thing in the morning by a lovely chap donning elephant trousers, about 32 woven friendship bracelets, tribal tattoos and blonde dreadlocks, it was an all round pleasant experience.
-(Sorry, but the stereotype is just too accurate here.)
+(Sorry, but the stereotype was just too accurate here.)

 Upon checking into our hostel, we decided to head out and explore the city.
-It was lovely to be somewhere less manic than Bangkok!
+It was lovely to be somewhere slightly less manic than Bangkok!

 I decided to be brave and get my first Thai massage, and was subsequently beaten up by a lady half my size.

 Everyone’s favourite place!
-We’d heard of countless travellers who had booked a few nights here and ended up staying for 1-2 weeks, and once you’ve been its very easy to see how that might happen!
+We’d heard of countless travellers who had booked a few nights here and ended up staying for 1-2 weeks, and once you’ve been its very easy to see how that might happen.

-A gorgeous, rural, hippy and chilled out small town, Pai just screams good vibes.
+A gorgeous, rural, hippy and chilled out town, Pai just screams good vibes.
 We decided to get a private bungalow for this trip and it did not disappoint… even when the lizards decided to reside in our bathroom at nighttime.
 ‘Is that real or a statue?’
 I’d first asked myself whilst going for a wee in the dead of the night.
 Turns out what I assumed to be a decorative ornament was actually a fully grown lizard sprinting across the ceiling.

 - Street Food – Wow, the street food in Pai was to die for.
 There were so many options, one night we decided to buy a bit of everything and share.
-It did not disappoint!
+It did not disappoint.

-- Bamboo Bridge – As it says on the tin, it’s quite literally a bamboo bridge over rice fields, however the views are gorgeous and it’s so impressive how people have made this by hand.
+- Bamboo Bridge – As it says on the tin, it’s quite literally a bamboo bridge over rice fields, however the views are gorgeous and it’s so impressive how people have made this all by hand.
 Ignore the fact it’s slightly wobbly and treacherous and enjoy the scenery!